yabacici/imageboard/README.md

 ## Overview

+I created a MUSIC IMAGE BOARD where I uploaded album covers of some of my favorite artists.

-This is a Single Page Application where anybody could go and post an image of their choosing, along with a title and a textual description of that image, and others could go and look at that image and make thoughtful remarks about it.
+This is a Single Page Application made with Vue.js where anybody could go and post an image of their choosing, along with a title and a textual description of that image, and others could go and look at that image and make thoughtful remarks about it.

-I created a MUSIC IMAGE BOARD where I uploaded album cover of some of my favorit artists.

 ## Built with

 -   HTML
 -   CSS
 -   JavaScript
+-   Node.js
 -   Vue.js
 -   PostgreSQL
 -   AWS